-Nestled deep in the Mojave desert is a land of big shining waters, never ending sunshine, and incredible beauty.
-Lake Havasu City is a sprawling waterfront town of more than 52,000 people.
-While it’s only celebrating 54 years young, it boasts an eclectic history, a thriving Main Street, and a busy waterfront.
+Nestled deep in the Mojave desert is a land of big shining waters, never-ending sunshine, and incredible beauty.
+Lake Havasu City, AZ is a sprawling waterfront city of more than 52,000 people.
+While the city is only 55 years young, Lake Havasu City boasts an eclectic history, a thriving Main Street, and a busy waterfront area.
 It makes an awesome weekend getaway from Las Vegas, or if you’re like me, you can book a cheap flight from New England to Vegas, rent a car, and soak up some rays while your friends back home are shivering by the woodstove.

-Of course, I have an even bigger reason for visiting Lake Havasu City — my dad lives here (hi, Dad!).
-Many years ago he started traveling to Lake Havasu as a Snowbird — a term for retired folk who flee the cold weather in their northern climates for somewhere more hospitable.
-Lake Havasu City is a very popular place for snowbirds!
-A few years ago, Dad decided to settle here for good, which means I’ve done a fair share of visiting, along with hiking, swimming, and sunset watching.
-Come along with me, and discover the magic of Lake Havasu City.
+Of course, I have an even bigger reason for visiting Lake Havasu City — my dad called this beautiful place home for many years.
+He originally began traveling to Lake Havasu as a Snowbird — a term for retired folk who flee the cold weather in their northern climates for somewhere more hospitable.
+Lake Havasu City is a very popular place for Snowbirds!
+I’ve done a fair share of visiting, along with hiking, swimming, and sunset watching, and I feel like I’ve got a good handle on all the cool things to do in Lake Havasu City, especially if you’re into exploring the outdoors like I am.

-It holds the record for the World’s Largest Antique, and its purchase and journey from London to Arizona certainly created some excitement!
-The London Bridge was built in 1831 to span the River Thames in London.
-In the early 1960s it began sinking into the river and was put up for auction.
+The London Bridge in Lake Havasu City holds the record for the World’s Largest Antique, and its purchase and journey from London to Arizona certainly created some excitement.
+The bridge was built in 1831 to span the River Thames in London.
+In the early 1960s, it began sinking into the river and was put up for auction.
 McCulloch won the bridge for Lake Havasu City with his bid of $2,460,000.

 The London Bridge was dismantled brick by brick over the course of three years and slowly reconstructed in Lake Havasu City.
 Pittsburg Point, which was once a peninsula jutting into the lake, was turned into an island (now called “the island” by locals) by dredging a narrow channel under the bridge.
 The London Bridge officially opened in 1971, with much celebrating and fanfare.
 Today, tourists flock to Lake Havasu City to visit this amazing London Landmark rising out of the desert.